kchousos/BSc-Thesis/chapters/02-background.md

 # Background {#sec-background}

-This chapter provides the foundational and necessary background for this thesis by exploring the core concepts and technological advances central to modern fuzzing and Large Language Models (LLMs).
-It begins with an in-depth overview of fuzz testing, an automated technique for uncovering software bugs and vulnerabilities through randomized input generation, highlighting its methodology, tools, and impact.
+This chapter provides the foundational and necessary background for this thesis, by exploring the core concepts and technological advances central to modern fuzzing and Large Language Models (LLMs).
+It begins with an in-depth definition and overview of fuzz testing---an automated technique for uncovering software bugs and vulnerabilities through randomized input generation---highlighting its methodology, tools, and impact.
 What follows is a discussion on LLMs and their transformative influence on natural language processing, programming, and code generation.
 Challenges and opportunities in applying LLMs to tasks such as fuzzing harness generation are examined, leading to a discussion of Neurosymbolic AI, an emerging approach that combines neural and symbolic reasoning to address the limitations of current AI systems.
 This multifaceted background establishes the context necessary for understanding the research and innovations presented in subsequent chapters.

 ## Fuzz Testing

 *Fuzzing* is an automated software-testing technique in which a *Program Under Test* (PUT) is executed with (pseudo-)random inputs in the hope of exposing undefined behavior.
 When such behavior manifests as a crash, hang, or memory-safety violation, the corresponding input constitutes a *test-case* that reveals a bug and often a vulnerability [@manes2019].
-In essence, fuzzing is a form of adversarial, penetration-style testing carried out by the defender before the adversary has an opportunity to do so.
+In a certain sense, fuzzing is a form of adversarial, penetration-style testing carried out by the defender before the adversary has an opportunity to do so.
 Interest in the technique surged after the publication of three practitioner-oriented books in 2007--2008 [@takanen2018; @sutton2007; @rathaus2007].

 Historically, the term was coined by Miller et al. in 1990, who used "fuzz" to describe a program that "generates a stream of random characters to be consumed by a target program" [@miller1990].
 This informal usage captured the essence of what fuzzing aims to do: stress test software by bombarding it with unexpected inputs to reveal bugs.
 To formalize this concept, we adopt Manes et al.'s rigorous definitions [@manes2019]: